Last updated on August 23, 2023 at 03:33 pm

 The Tools You Use Matter

-We’re not saying there isn’t a time and a place for Workplace and WhatsApp.
+We’re not saying there isn’t a time and a place for solutions like Workplace and WhatsApp.
 There totally is.
 But choosing the right channels for your audiences is of paramount importance.

 Really think about the features and functionality that your teams need.
 Think about what it’s like to be working third shift or on a long twelve-hour stint at the hospital—what does that employee need?
 Our guess is that a lot of tools, not just WhatsApp and Workplace, might not check all the boxes as well as you think.